 Why reactive?
 How is MicroProfile related to reactive programming?
 There are many reactive Java libraries but they all work in a different way and provide different API.
 MicroProfile brings common reactive APIs that can be reused in many libraries to provide a unified experience for many Java developers.
 Including reactive operators, messaging, REST and more.

-Jakarta EE with MicroProfile are the ultimate platform for building applications for private and public clouds.
-At the same time with microservices it is even possible to significantly simlify and de-clutter the code base.
-In this session, I'm going to code a couple of communicating MicroServices "from scratch" and discuss the design choices in real time.
+Jakarta EE with MicroProfile is the platform of choice for building applications for private and public clouds.
+The nature of microservice architectures allows significant design and architectural shortcuts.
+The code reduction increases the productivity and shrinks the codebase at the same time.
+In this session, I'm going to code a few microservices "from scratch" and explain the design choices on-the-go.

 Attendee's questions are highly welcome.